react-native-community/react-native-template-typescript/README.md

 ## :star: Features

-- Seamless integration with the React Native CLI! :sparkles:
+- Seamlessly integrated into the React Native CLI! :sparkles:
 - Consistent with the default React Native template
 - React Native TypeScript Transformer included
 - Unit testing in TypeScript with TS Jest